charlesbelisle271/Evolutive-neural-network/README.md

 The module is built using Pytorch, which can be downloaded, along with its pre requisites, on the Pytorch website[ https://pytorch.org/ ].
 It also uses the numpy module.

+### Description of the files

+The DynamicNetwork.py file is the actual module and the HowTo.ipynb is a jupyter notebook showing the basics of how to use the DynamicNetwork module.